Sports tips for this weekend: "International Women's Football Match" and winter sports

 Paris-Roubaix is one of the most popular classic one-day races and one of the five cycling attractions.
 The 250 km race, which has been around since the end of the nineteenth century, is always held on a Sunday in April.
 Contrary to what the name suggests, the classic spring will not be held in Paris, but instead begins in Compiègne, 80 km to the north.
 A feature of the ever-flat Paris-Roubaix are cobbled lanes, which were popular in northern France and difficult to drive, especially when wet.

-If you are looking for movies, series or other exciting sports programs in the TV show, you will find it in our section the news Many TV recommendations.
+If you are looking for exciting movies, series or other current sports programs in our TV show, you will find many TV recommendations in our TV updates section.

 TV program data from the FUNKE media kit was used to create this article.